The History of Air Pollution Control in Louisville

-Everyone could see that coal smoke was a problem, but the government had no legal authority to address it until 1945 when the Louisville Board of Aldermen passed a smoke ordinance.
-The ordinance also created the Louisville Smoke Commission to figure out ways to address the problem of air pollution.
-The Commission had no control over private residences and no jurisdiction outside the city limits, including Rubbertown.
+The government in Louisville had no legal authority to address air pollution until 1945, when the Louisville Board of Aldermen passed a smoke ordinance.
+The ordinance created the Louisville Smoke Commission and tasked it with figuring out ways to address air pollution.
+The Commission had limited power, with no control over private residences or jurisdiction outside city limits.

 In 1952, the Kentucky legislature passed KRS Chapter 77 authorizing the formation of county air pollution control districts.
-The same year, the Air Pollution Control District of Jefferson County was created and staffed with air quality professionals to study and improve air quality in Louisville.
+The Air Pollution Control District of Jefferson County was created and staffed with air quality professionals to study and improve air quality in Louisville.
 It was governed by the new Air Pollution Control Board, which replaced the Louisville Smoke Commission.
-The Board’s jurisdiction expanded air pollution regulation beyond the city limits to include all industrial plants in Jefferson County, including those in Rubbertown.
-During this time, the APCD measured air pollution by collecting soot in buckets hung from lampposts around the county.
+The Board’s jurisdiction expanded air pollution regulation beyond the city limits to include all industrial plants in Jefferson County.
+The APCD starting measuring air pollution levels in the city, which was done at the time by collecting soot in buckets hung from lampposts.

 In 1956, the APCD took part in a pioneering air pollution study that brought city, county, state, and federal agencies together to understand pollution in Rubbertown.
 The study ran for two years and produced a wealth of information including an inventory of air pollution sources in Louisville, an air sampling program, a network to collect meteorological data, and threshold concentrations for odor nuisance.
 The study made several recommendations to improve air quality, including:

-- Considering of air pollution in planning and zoning decisions
+- Considering air pollution in planning and zoning decisions.

-In 1966, the Kentucky Air Pollution Control Commission was created and adopted a regulation requiring that all discharges of material into the air must be reported and registered with the Commission, which included emissions in Louisville.
-The state reaffirmed authority to control air pollution in Jefferson County to the Air Pollution Control Board in 1968.
+In 1966, the Kentucky Air Pollution Control Commission was created and adopted a regulation requiring that all discharges of material into the air must be reported and registered with the Commission.
+This included emissions in Louisville.
+In 1968, the state of Kentucky reaffirmed the authority of the Air Pollution Control Board to control air pollution in Jefferson County.

-Then in 1977, the Clean Air Act was amended.
-The new rules required several large scale pollution reduction programs in Louisville including the Vehicle Emissions Testing (VET) program which began in 1984.
-The VET program required annual emissions tests from all vehicles in Louisville, except construction and farm equipment.
-The amendments also required the APCD to review traffic-control plans for new development in Louisville.
+In 1977, the Clean Air Act was amended.
+The new rules required several large-scale pollution reduction programs in Louisville, including the Vehicle Emissions Testing (VET) program.
+Starting in 1984, the VET program required annual emissions tests from all vehicles in Louisville, except construction and farm equipment.
+The amendments also required the APCD to review traffic-control plans for new development.

-The Clean Air Act was amended again in 1990, bringing significant changes to the world of air pollution control.
+In 1990, the Clean Air Act was amended again.
 The federal government began to tighten tailpipe emission standards for vehicles and required the sale of cleaner-burning gasoline in the most polluted cities.
 In 1995, Louisville gas stations were required to sell reformulated gasoline to reduce smog-forming pollution from vehicle exhaust.
 The 1990 amendments also created the Acid Rain program to reduce sulfur dioxide (SO2) emissions nationwide as well as a federal program to reduce emissions of toxic pollutants.

-In 2003, the VET program ended.
-In the same year, the city and county governments merged.
-APCD, which was an agency of the Jefferson County government until merger, was renamed the Louisville Metro Air Pollution Control District.
+In 2003, the city and county governments merged.
+The APCD, which was an agency of the Jefferson County government until merger, was renamed the Louisville Metro Air Pollution Control District.